armandoblanco/cerebral-app/_index.md

 3. **Using Cerebral**:
    - After logging in, you will be directed to the main interface where you can begin interacting with the system.
 You can start by typing a query related to the operational data or documentation in the provided text field.

+   - **Interaction Tools**:
+      - **Text Input Box**: Allows users to type in their questions or concerns.
+      - **Verbose Mode Checkbox**: Users can toggle this to receive more detailed in the response generation and see the data flow.
+      - **Send Button**: Sends the current query to the system for processing.
+      - **Reset Chat History Button**: Clears the session history, allowing users to start afresh without previous interactions.

 4. **Submitting Queries**:
    - Enter your question in the text box or choose a common question from the FAQ list displayed on the page.
 Hit the "Submit" button to see Cerebral in action.